-What Makes an Ad Work on You?
+What Makes an Ad Effective?
 We Asked a Creative Director.

 Nate Nichols works in advertising, but that doesn’t mean he enjoys ads.
 He’s had Ad Block installed on his devices for years, he told Built In.